XRPLF/xrpl-dev-portal/content/reference-rippled.md

 * `noPath` - The transaction did not include paths, and the server was unable to find a path by which this payment can occur.

+## sign_for ##

+The `sign_for` command provides one signature for a multi-signed transaction. takes an address and related secret, and a transaction in JSON form.
+(TODO: finish this section.)
+It generates a signature for that transaction, using the secret key and address specified.
+By using this, you can provide signatures that contribute to a multi-signed transaction.
+(The signatures should come from the members of your SignerList.)

 ## submit ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/Submit.cpp "Source")